Jini

 Jini (/ˈdʒiːni/), also called Apache River, is a network architecture for the construction of distributed systems in the form of modular co-operating services.
 JavaSpaces is a part of the Jini.

 Originally developed by Sun Microsystems, Jini was released under the Apache License 2.0.
-Responsibility for Jini has been transferred to Apache under the project name "River".
+Responsibility for Jini was transferred to Apache in 2007 under the project name "River", but the project was retired in early 2022 due to lack of activity.

 History

 Sun Microsystems introduced Jini in July 1998.
 In November 1998, Sun announced that there were some firms supporting Jini.

-The Jini team at Sun has always stated that Jini is not an acronym.
+The Jini team at Sun stated that Jini is not an acronym.
 Ken Arnold has joked that it means "Jini Is Not Initials", making it a recursive anti-acronym, but it has always been just Jini.
 The word 'jini' means "the devil" in Swahili; this is borrowed from the Arabic word for a mythological spirit, originated from the Latin genius, which is also the origin of the English word 'genie'.

 Jini provides the infrastructure for the Service-object-oriented architecture (SOOA).